stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

   - item: |
       **Permissions to manage S3 buckets in AWS**.
 Your AWS user must be able to add/modify bucket policies.
 During the setup process, Stitch will provide you with a bucket policy which will allow Stitch to access the bucket.
 This must be added to the bucket for Stitch to connect successfully.
   - item: |
       **Verify that column names in CSV files adhere to your destination's length limit for column names**.
 If a column name exceeds the destination's limit, the [destination will reject the column]({{ link.destinations.storage.rejected-records | prepend: site.baseurl }}).
+Compliant columns will persist to the destination.

       Column name limits vary by destination: